ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 ![Boot device selection](/images/macos-usb-efi-boot.png)

-### Finding help
+### Alternative resources

-If your Mac still refuses to boot off your USB stick, you might find it easier to boot and install off an Ubuntu DVD instead.
-See our [How to burn a DVD on macOS](https://tutorials.ubuntu.com/tutorial/tutorial-burn-a-dvd-on-macos#0) for further details.

-Alternatively, if you feel confident using the macOS command line, see the community documentation on [How to install Ubuntu on MacBook using USB Stick](https://help.ubuntu.com/community/How%20to%20install%20Ubuntu%20on%20MacBook%20using%20USB%20Stick) for a more manual approach.
+If you feel confident using the macOS command line, see the community documentation on [How to install Ubuntu on MacBook using USB Stick](https://help.ubuntu.com/community/How%20to%20install%20Ubuntu%20on%20MacBook%20using%20USB%20Stick) for a more manual approach.

 ## Next steps